Skip to main content

 Review and update past adjustments process using adjustments API

-During a routine maintenance window on Saturday, a regional outage extended the downtime beyond the scheduled period.
-Although the initial adjustment covered the planned maintenance time, the unexpected outage led to additional unplanned downtime.
+Example scenario: During a routine maintenance window on Saturday, a regional outage extended the downtime beyond the scheduled period.
+Although the initial adjustment secured the planned maintenance time, it didn't cover the additional, unplanned downtime.
 After reviewing the historical adjustment event for that date, the team realized they needed to adjust the exclusion to capture the entire downtime period.

 Access adjustment events history